tradecloud/tradecloud-docs-connectors/webhook-connector/configure-the-webhook.md

 ### Shipments Webhook Integration

-Enable the **Order Webhook Integration** if you want to receive a webhook trigger when a shipment has been issued or changed:
+Enable the **Shipment Webhook Integration** if you want to receive a webhook trigger when a shipment has been issued or changed:

 ![Shipment Events](../.gitbook/assets/webhook-shipment-events.png)